-Normally a minimum of an upper second-class Bachelor's degree from a UK university or an equivalent overseas qualification in an architectural or urban design related subject is usually required.
+Normally a minimum of a lower second-class Bachelor's degree from a UK university or an equivalent overseas qualification in an architectural or urban design related subject is usually required.
 Consideration will also be given to applicants from other fields, particularly human geography, anthropology and archaeology, and to applicants with degrees of a lower classification if they have considerable senior-level professional experience in the field.
 For applicants without a first degree or full professional membership, but with relevant and substantial work experience in the field, a special qualifying examination may be set; details are available from the Bartlett's Graduate Faculty Office.

 If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.

 The English language level for this programme is: Standard.

 Further information can be found on our English language requirements page.

 Months of entry

 This MSc programme aims to further the understanding of architecture and urban design in the development of building cities and the social groups that inhabit them.
 It offers an increased specialism to those interested in the research and design of the built environment intending to take either an academic pathway or a specific direction within their current professional practice.